Programming Best Practices

 Payload Format

-On the wire use JSON or Protocol Buffers.
+On the wire use any one of:

 Do not use XML.